 Prof. Alexis MaizelCell and Developmental biology

-For the most current overview of our activities, see our external website.
+For all the events until 2022, see our external website.

 We primarily use Arabidopsis thaliana, a model plant which forms lateral roots from founder cells located deep in the primary root.
 The process starts with the de novo formation of stem cells, the asymmetric expansion of two abutting founder cells in the pericycle.

 These founder cells share a common interface and expand along it, prefiguring the future dome-shaped lateral root primordium that grows out of the parental root.
-Accompanying the asymmetric growth, both nuclei migrate toward the common cell wall and the cells divide asymmetrically.
-Failure to execute these steps leads to an aberrantly shaped lateral root or to complete arrest of lateral root growth.
+Accompanying the asymmetric growth, both nuclei migrate toward the common cell wall, and the cells divide asymmetrically.
+Failure to execute these steps leads to an aberrantly shaped lateral root or the complete arrest of lateral root growth.

 Lateral root formation is a self-organizing process during which the founder cells invariably undergo first an asymmetric anticlinal division.
-We showed that radial expansion of the founder cells and spatial accommodation by the overlying endodermis are essential for the formation of a lateral root and the first asymmetric cell divisions to occur.
+We showed that radial expansion of the founder cells and spatial accommodation by the overlying endodermis is essential for forming a lateral root and the first asymmetric cell divisions.
 We have made key discoveries about the role of the cell wall and the cytoskeleton in this process.
-We have also co-developed innovative methods to analyse the shape of cells
+We also have co-developed innovative methods to analyse the shape of cells.

-The laboratory is combining precise manipulation of cell properties at cell and tissue scale with live imaging and quantitative analysis to understand the mechanisms responsible for the proper execution of the lateral root initiation program.
-We have developed several techniques to study and analyze the morphogenesis of lateral roots in real time.
+The laboratory combines precise manipulation of cell properties at the cell and tissue scale with live imaging and quantitative analysis to understand the mechanisms responsible for the proper execution of the lateral root initiation program.
+We have developed several techniques to study and analyze the morphogenesis of lateral roots in real-time.

 Our current and future research concentrate on understanding how cell polarity, growth and division articulate to specify distinct identities in the developing lateral root.

 Plants harvest energy from sunlight in their leaves to produce sugar.
-To support their growth they must also forage for water and mineral nutrients with their roots.
-Designing better roots represents an under-explored way to increase yield in the context of changing environmental and climate conditions, reduce fertilizer use and pollution, promote soil health and, ultimately, help people.
+To support their growth, they must also forage for water and mineral nutrients with their roots.
+Designing better roots represents an under-explored way to increase yield in changing environmental and climate conditions, reduce fertilizer use and pollution, promote soil health and, ultimately, help people.

 How to optimize root systems?
 This is not an easy question.
-Building more roots in an uncontrolled manner comes with construction as well as maintenance costs.
-Optimizing root systems therefore requires a basic understanding of the cellular mechanisms that control how and where new roots are formed
+Building more roots in an uncontrolled manner comes with construction and maintenance costs.
+Optimizing root systems, therefore, requires a basic understanding of the cellular mechanisms that control how and where new roots are formed.

-By unraveling the basic concepts and mechanisms that underpin the formation of roots, our work will pave the way for the rational design of better root systems in crops.
+By unravelling the basic concepts and mechanisms underpinning the formation of roots, our work will pave the way for the rational design of better crop root systems.

 The Maizel lab started as an independent group in the CellNetworks Cluster of Excellence.
-The laboratory is part of the collaborative research centre SFB1101 on specificity on plant processes, the FOR2581 on plant Morphodynamics and the HBIGS graduate school.
-Our work is supported by funds from a variety of public sources.
+The laboratory is part of the collaborative research centre SFB1101 on specificity in plant processes, the FOR2581 on plant Morphodynamics and the HBIGS graduate school.
+Funds from a variety of public sources support our work.